VoIP Business is a phone system provider focused on delivering the best VoIP office phone experience.

-In addition, Junction Networks might be requisite to contribute to State Universal Service Funds.
+In addition, Junction Networks might be required to contribute to State Universal Service Funds.
 The funds might be used to help in providing universal service and to support a range of other programs at the state level.
 Junction Networks gathers applicable charges from consumers.
 These charges are permitted pass-through fees however are not taxes or charges mandated by the government.

 State Telecommunications Relay Services (TRS) Funds

-There are states that may also need contribution to state Telecommunication Relay Services (“TRS”) funds to balance for the cost of providing local transmission services that give hearing and speech impaired people with the ability to use a conventional phone.
+There are states that may also need contribution to state Telecommunication Relay Services (“TRS”) funds to balance the cost of providing local transmission services that give hearing and speech impaired people the ability to use a conventional phone.
 There are a number of states that need Junction Networks to gather this fee and pay it to the governing authority.